forhad-php/VSCode/wpcs_in_vscode-master/wpcs_in_vscode_2023.md

     - Search Start menu > "Advanced system settings"
     - Click "Environment Variables…"
     - System variables > path > Edit > New
-    - Xampp users php path C:\xampp\php\php.exe
+    - Using the command `where php` and paste the path
-    - After adding path in system variable, restart the windows will be required!
+    - After adding the path in system variable, restarting the windows will be required!

 ## Automatically formated by PHPCBF